-It is named after founders' Drs.
-Jason and Camille Hammond's mother, who carried their triplets at the age of 55, after the Hammonds' discovered they were dealing with infertility.
-They work tirelessly to support, empower, and encourage families going through the same struggles.
+It is named for founders' Drs.
+Jason and Camille Hammond's mother, who carried their triplets at the age of 55 after the Hammonds' discovered they were dealing with infertility.
+They now work tirelessly to support, empower, and encourage families going through similar struggles.

 Awarding financial grants ranging from $250 to $5,000, The Hope for Fertility Foundation offers a light at the end of the tunnel for people unable to access needed fertility treatment and care.
-Keep an eye out for the next application window!
+Keep an eye out for their next application window!

 Their mission: To offer financial assistance for infertility treatments, surrogacy or adoption to people all across the United States.